openhab/openhab-addons/bundles/org.openhab.binding.orbitbhyve/README.md

 This binding supports the auto discovery of the sprinklers bound to your Orbit B-hyve account.
 To start the discovery you need to create a bridge thing and enter valid credentials to your Orbit B-hyve cloud account.

-## Binding Configuration

-This binding does not require any configuration on the binding level.

 ## Thing Configuration

 The bridge thing requires a manual configuration.
 You have to enter valid credentials to your Orbit B-hyve account, and you can also set the refresh time in seconds for polling data from the Orbit cloud.